 Hunting

 Hunting in Hawai‘i requires a hunting license, whether you hunt on public or private land.
-In order to purchase a Hawai‘i Hunting License, you must possess one of the following documents:
+To purchase a Hawai‘i Hunting License, you must possess one of the following documents:

-If you have one of these documents, you can purchase a hunting license.
+You can purchase a hunting license if you have one of these documents.
 A current-year Hawai‘i Wildlife Conservation Stamp is also required to hunt.
-The stamp must be endorsed across the front by the hunter and affixed to their hunting license in the space provided.
+The stamp must be affixed to their hunting license in the space provided.
+A game bird stamp is also required for game bird hunting.
 If you are a disabled hunter, please review the vehicle permit application and the cross-bow permit application.
-If you are a nonimmigrant alien and wish to temporarily import firearms and ammunition into the United States, please read these FAQs by the Federal Bureau of Alcohol, Tobacco, Firearms and Explosives.
+Please allow sufficient processing time for the vehicle and cross-bow permit applications, as these documents are signed and approved by the Division of Forestry and Wildlife administrator.
+If you are a nonimmigrant alien and wish to import firearms and ammunition into the United States temporarily, please read these FAQs by the Federal Bureau of Alcohol, Tobacco, Firearms and Explosives.

 Go Hunt